 Learning.com Curriculum Icons Key

-Assess student mastery of key concepts.
-Quizzes are instantly scored for immediate feedback.
-Grades are automatically recorded in the online teacher gradebook.
+Quizzes assess student mastery of key concepts.
+Quizzes are instantly scored for immediate feedback, and grades are automatically recorded in the online teacher gradebook.

-Interactive, core-area projects that blend rich technology with classroom instruction.
-Students work collaboratively as they research information, create digital media, and present their learning to peers.
+Projects are interactive, core-subject-focused projects that blend technology with classroom instruction.
+In Projects, students work collaboratively as they research information, create digital media, and present their learning to peers.

 EasyCode Foundations (CodeMonkey)

-These interactive items provide students with a fun and educational game environment where students learn to code in a real programming language.
+These interactive items provide students with a fun and educational game environment where students learn coding concepts in a real, text-based programming language.

 EasyCode Pillars (Codesters)